AIT-Group-Project/Pet-Scope-React-Web-App/README.md

 # Welcome this react-webapp relates to the following AIT corses
+  - ICTICT449 : Use version control systems in development environments 2022
   - ICTPRG438 : Configure and maintain databases 2022
   - ICTWEB441 : Produce basic client-side script
   - ICTWEB430 : Produce server-side script for dynamic web pages